 He left the window and came and sat down on the bed beside her.
 His expression was serious when he met her gaze.
 “Do you regret what happened between us?” he asked.

 She shook her head.
 “No,” she murmured huskily, reaching out and brushing the hair back from his forehead.

 He leaned over and kissed her on the shoulder, making her shiver.
 “Me neither,” he said.
 “I’ve wanted to make love to you for a very, very long time but you insisted on us being just friends—”

 “I thought that was what you wanted,” she said.
 “You never came out and said otherwise.”

 “Do you have any idea how hard it is to be a friend to you when I want to be more?
 That’s why I couldn’t sleep last night.
 When I saw you in that nightgown, I wanted you so much.
 I had to get out of here before I lost my mind.”

-“I couldn’t sleep either because I kept thinking about how sexy you look without a shirt…”
+“I couldn’t sleep either because I couldn’t stop thinking about how you looked shirtless…”

 His eyes darkened and cupping her face between his hands he lowered his head and kissed her.
 “I love you, Monica,” he whispered, raising his head to look into her face.
 “I wanted to tell you that so many times but my courage failed me.”